NamanAhuja15/2D_GAME_TEST/README.md

 While moving objects click to select object and then W,A,S,D to move the object While rotating objects click to select object and use slider to rotate the objects While destroying objects click on objects to destroy them

+Start(blue) flag defines the starting position for the player End(red) flag defines the ending position;Game restarts on reaching this flag.